-Using the Council's records and the information obtained during the initial interview with the tenants, we will make any amends to ensure that the appropriate level of communication is followed.
-For example, older tenants may want us to deal directly with a family member on this matter and we will respect these communication preferences.
+Using the Council's records and the information obtained during the initial interview with the tenants, the Council will make any amends to ensure that the appropriate level of communication is followed.
+For example, older tenants may prefer for the Council to deal directly with a family member on this matter and these communication preferences will be respected

-We also recognise that certain groups of tenants are likely to need extra support and reassurance including older tenants, lone parents, non English speaking households and tenants with mental health issues or physical disabilities
+The Council also recognises that certain groups of tenants are likely to need extra support and reassurance including older tenants, lone parents, non- English speaking households and tenants with mental health issues or physical disabilities

-We will also take into account the extent of the tenant's vulnerability or other exceptional circumstances when we plan the decant process with the tenant.
-Our aim is to be entirely flexible in managing this process and ensuring all of the tenant's needs are met.
+The extent of the tenant's vulnerability or other exceptional circumstances will be taken into account when the decant is being planned with the aim to be entirely flexible in managing this process and ensuring all of the tenant's needs are met.